Federal Government Caught Stealing

 How Innovators Are Robbed

-The Court's current stance on hypothetical negotiations is a judicial fantasy, a baseless construct that rips damages from the moorings of reality.
+The Court's current stance on hypothetical negotiations is a judicial fantasy, a baseless construct that rips damages from the foundations of reality.

 By dreaming up a negotiation that never happened—ignoring the actual, binding agreements between 4DD and the government—it substitutes hard-fought market value with speculative nonsense.